Skip to Content

 Sparkle Embellishment

 If you have a matte picture card, trace the main portions of the image with a liquid glue stick.
-Then sprinkle some sparkles or glitter over the glue tracings.
+Last, sprinkle some sparkles or glitter over the glue tracings.
 Let it set for a minute, then shake off excess.
 Voila!
 You just prettified the picture!
 This bird card is my favorite because I happened to have that lovely tree paper to put behind it – it looks made for this card!
 Hope you can see a glimmer of the sparkle in that photo!

 Now, these cards are a bit more plain, because I was trying to put them together quickly to show you some ideas.
 But I plan to go back and add on further to them.